 Interest free credit mattresses & beds exposed – why 0% credit isn’t free

-No doubt you’ll have seen a flashy advertising campaign or two, shouting at potential customers to ‘buy now, pay later’ with ‘no deposit needed’.
-It can be a tempting draw for those who are a little tight on money; but do we really understand how interest free credit mattresses and beds work and what long-term value we are getting from it if any?
+Updated 2021: No doubt you’ll have seen a flashy advertising campaign or two, shouting at potential customers to ‘buy now, pay later’ with ‘no deposit needed’.
+It can be a tempting draw for those who are a little tight on money; but do we really understand how interest-free credit mattresses and beds work and what long-term value we are getting from it if any?
 Have you been tempted by 0% finance mattresses offered by the big retailers?

-The ins and outs of interest free credit mattresses (IFC) can get quite confusing, so let’s break it down using the Super-Dreamy 1000 pocket sprung mattress as a common example…
+The ins and outs of interest-free credit mattresses (IFC) can get quite confusing.
+So let’s break it down using the fictional retail mattress.
+The Super-Dreamy 1000 pocket sprung mattress will be our commonly seen example.

 Say the mattress is advertised as part of a ‘Bank Holiday Bonkers Deal’ at £1,000 (IFC) – reduced 50% from the original £2,000 RRP.
 An unbelievable bargain, right?